Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Infinity of Geodesics and Application in Physics

-This simulation allows to understand the expansion of a space-time generated by the expansion of its basic elements, and allows to figure out a concrete example of variable topology \cite{PO}, where the expansion of the space-time is modeled by deformations that create holes in a continuous process, which characterizes the expansion of the space-time by the variation of its topology.
+In \cite{Chap3PO},\cite{Chap3PO2} the author proved that the variation of topology creates the space-time expansion, and within this simulation we have proved that the expansion of the space-time creates the variation of topology.
+This confirms the existence of a causality between space-time expansion and variation of the space-time topology and suggests that more implication of topology in cosmology is needed for better understanding.
+This simulation with basic conditions (homogeneity, isotropy and expansion) allows to understand the expansion of a space-time generated by the expansion of its basic elements, and leads to figure out the causal relation between expansion and topology.
+The non existence of straight line geodesics may have an impact on the interpretation of different phenomena in physics (such as prediction of diffraction, interference and polarization in geometric optics).
 The determination of the geodesics in such an expanding space time provides an optimal location of matter distribution at large scale as well as the invisibility of its geometry.
-It should be noted that the existence of an infinity of geodesics between any two distant points in a fractal space-time was mentioned by Nottale in \cite{NT2}.
-The notion of fractal space-time in Nottale's theory of scale relativity \cite{NT1},\cite{NT2},\cite{NT3} was used without a mathematical characterization or construction of such a space, of its geometry, its topology and its dynamic (expansion or contraction).
-It should be noted also that a counterexample for the universe acceleration \cite{BF3} that provides a different interpretation of the observed acceleration of the universe was extracted from this simulation and modeled to fit observational data.
-It provides an expanding space-time that fits all observations from the supernovae (SNe) of type Ia (\cite{RI},\cite{RI1},\cite{PE}), and contradicts the interpretation of the observed accelerating recession movement of matter as an indication for the universe acceleration.
+The existence of an infinity of geodesics between any two distant locations in a fractal space-time was first predicted by Nottale in \cite{Chap3NT2}.
+The notion of fractal space-time in Nottale's theory of scale relativity (\cite{Chap3NT1},\cite{Chap3NT2},\cite{Chap3NT3}) was used without mathematical characterization of its geometry and its topology.
+The dynamic of the space-time defined by an accumulation of infinity of balls can be studied using this simulation.
+This case study is the basis for other simulations with more conditions consistent with observations that could be elaborated for a better understanding of the universe dynamics.